The meaning of life

 “The global map of bees”

-suggests to me an interpretation where art becomes as much a search for truth as an æsthetical search.
+This exhibition suggests an interpretation where art becomes as much a search for truth as an æsthetical search.